Cost of Living in Ohio [2025]

 How Much Salary Do You Need to Live in Ohio?

-We use a budgeting rule that says rent should not be more than 30% of your income in order to live comfortably.
-At an average rate of $1,065 per month for rent in Ohio, you would need to earn a little over $40,000 to afford an apartment in Ohio.
+To determine how much you can afford for rent, we use the budgeting rule that says rent should not be more than 30% of your income.
+At an average rate of $1,086 per month for rent in Ohio, you would need to earn a little over $43,440, or $20.67 an hour to afford an apartment in Ohio.

-MIT uses a more complex living wage calculation to arrive at a very similar estimate: according to their research, the living wage in Ohio is $40,359 to cover basic necessities (food, shelter, healthcare, etc.).
-Moreover, the median income in Ohio is quite a bit higher than that minimum at $66,990 per year.
+MIT uses a more complex living wage calculation to arrive at a very similar estimate: according to their research, the living wage in Ohio is $19.40, an hour, or around $40,352 to cover basic necessities (food, shelter, healthcare, etc.).
+Moreover, if you consider the U.S. Census Bureau data, the median income in Ohio is quite a bit higher than that minimum at $69,6800 per year, or $33.50 an hour.
+That shows a healthy median salary if you live in Ohio, even if it is lower than the U.S. median household income of $78,538 a year, or $37.78 an hour.

 How Much Is Transportation in Ohio?